 A family reunification order may be made by the Children's Court when it has found that a child is in need of protection and cannot safely remain in their parents’ care.
 Its purpose is to promote the reunification of the child with a parent.

-A family reunification order should be recommended where:
+An application for a family reunification order should be made where:

 - reunification is considered to be in the child’s best interests, and